Robinpig/Note/docs/CS/Java/JDK/Concurrency/synchronized.md

 ### Heavyweight Lock

 #### ObjectMonitor

 The ObjectMonitor class implements the heavyweight version of a JavaMonitor.
 The lightweight BasicLock/stack lock version has been inflated into an ObjectMonitor.
 This inflation is typically due to contention or use of [Object.wait()](/docs/CS/Java/JDK/Concurrency/Thread.md?id=wait).

 Only onDeck, owner and threads not in cxq can get Lock.
-Owner move other thread to onDeck from EntryList, and move cxq into EntryList.
+Owner move other threads to onDeck from EntryList, and move cxq into EntryList.

 WaitSet -> cxq